2008–09 FC Basel season: Champions League

 The return game against Shakhtar Donetsk in the stadium RSK Olimpiyskyi was on 26 November.
 Due to the absence of centre-back Dmytro Chyhrynskyi and right-winger Ilsinho through injury, plus suspended striker Brandão, home coach Mircea Lucescu had to make changes in his team.
 Luiz Adriano played as middle striker and he was aided by Willian, Jádson and Fernandinho.
 That latter pair combined well and they nearly opened the scoring during the first five minutes.
 First, Jadson swept a ball wide, then Fernandinho's attempt was pushed over the bar by goalkeeper and captain Franco Costanzo.
 Basel had trouble starting into the game, finding it difficult to get a hold on the pitch, which was soggy and heavy following the heavy rain earlier in the day.
 Striker Eren Derdiyok didn't see much of the ball in the early minutes.
 Nevertheless, Costanzo had to remain concentrated and he dealt well following a fierce free-kick by Darijo Srna.
 Willian then took a shot that went wide.
-After about the half-hour, Basel seemed to have sorted their problems out and were into the game.
+After about half-hour, Basel seemed to have sorted their problems out and were into the game.
 Then Shakhtar struck.
 Tomáš Hübschman sent in a cross from the left, which Oleksiy Gai controlled the ball and played back to Jadson, who rushed into the box to push the ball home.
 Shakhtar goalkeeper Andriy Pyatov saved an Eduardo effort just before half-time.
 Both teams started fast into the second half, Valentin Stocker had his shot blocked on the line, and at the other end Fernandinho also had his effort cleared off the line.
 Five minutes into the second half, Willian doubled the score, coming from the left-hand touchline, swerved around several defenders before arching the ball inside the far post, despite Costanzo's desperate dive.
 The visitors replied and pushed and worried the Shakhtar defence, but suddenly were three down.
 A quick played counterattack, William sent Srna down the left and his cross was pushed home at the far post by Jadson.
 The Brazilian completed his hat-trick seven minutes later, Willian crossed from the left Jadson finished off.
 Ukrainian international Yevhen Seleznyov with a left-footed shot from just inside the box in the 75th minute gave the game its final 50 score line.